Otbivnoe/Otbivnoe.github.io/tabs/about.md

 layout: default
 ---

-I am a professional iOS Developer since 2014, who specializes in building high-quality native applications.
-Application development is not just my job, it's also my hobby and passion.
-I carry out all work efficiently and on time.
-Always glad to find new challenges and ways to surpass clients' expectations.
+As an accomplished iOS Developer since 2014, I am highly skilled in crafting top-notch native applications.
+Application development is not merely my profession, but also my personal hobby and lifelong passion.
+With a strong commitment to delivering excellence, I consistently execute tasks efficiently and punctually.
+I thrive on embracing new challenges and exceeding clients' expectations.

 ### Professional hobbies